ahmedaliyakhalil/SlackCloneApp/README.md

-# SlackCloneApp
+# Slack (clone)
-CodeAlpha task 6

-Slack is one of the widely used communication channels used by corporates for work-related communication.
-Making a slack clone is a great project for your resume and will surely catch the eye of the recruiters.
-For the frontend and core functionalities, you can use React.
-Use Redux for effective state management and Firebase for real-time databases.
+> _This is a clone of Slack chat app made using React._

+### To run the project locally on your machine:

+- Install dependencies by running `yarn` command in the terminal.
+- Run the app in the development mode by running command `yarn start`.
+- Open `http://localhost:3000` to view it in the browser.